Foundation Education

 Kindergarten Assistant

 As a Kindergarten Assistant, you’ll be working in a childhood education environment that is tailored to helping prepare children for their first year in school.
-You’ll support children with play-based learning and help them to expand their physical abilities, build their confidence and enhance their social skills.
+You’ll support children with play-based learning and help them expand their physical abilities, build their confidence and enhance their social skills.

 Childcare Assistant